Artin's primitive root conjecture -a survey -: The indicator function

 \subsection{The indicator function in the function field setting}

 We now give another application of the identity (\ref{indicator}).
 Let $\F_q$ be the finite field with $q=p^n$ elements.
 Recall that its multiplicative group is cyclic.
 Let $a(x)$ be a polynomial in the polynomial ring $\F_p[x]$.
-We are interested in the number of irreducible polynomials $p(x)\in \F_p[x]$ such that $a(x)$ generates $(\F_p[x]/(p(x))^*$.
-Recall that if deg$p(x)=n$ then $\F_p[x]/(p(x))$ is isomorphic with $\F_{p^n}$, where the isomorphism is given explicitly as follows: for $h(x)\in \F_p[x]$, we write, using the Euclidean algorithm,
+We are interested in the number of irreducible polynomials $p(x)\in \F_p[x]$ such that $a(x)$ generates $(\F_p[x]/(p(x)))^*$.
+Recall that if $p(x)$ is of degree $n$, then $\F_p[x]/(p(x))$ is isomorphic with $\F_{p^n}$, where the isomorphism is given explicitly as follows: for $h(x)\in \F_p[x]$, we write, using the Euclidean algorithm,

 Let $\rho\in \F_{p^n}$ be a root of $p(x)$.
 Then